GENIE-MC-Community/lamp/README.md

 or open an issue on [GitHub](https://github.com/GENIEMC/lamp).

-NOTE: On May 4, 2015 the GENIE SVN repository on HepForge was re-orgnaized, breaking the SVN checkout path in `lamp`.
-Please update to a new version of the code.
-If you continue to have checkout problems for a specific tagged release, please let Gabe Perdue know (contact info below) or open an issue on GitHub.
+NOTE: On May 4, 2015 the GENIE SVN repository on HepForge was re-orgnaized, breaking the SVN checkout path in some versions of`lamp`.
+Please check the version tags and use one appropriate for your needs with respecrt to this change.
+If you continue to have checkout problems for a specific version of GENIE, please let Gabe Perdue know (contact info below) or open an issue on GitHub.

 Let [GENIE](http://genie.hepforge.org) out of the bottle!